akash2101h/DecodeLabs-Internship/decodelabs-project1/README.md

 I built a REST API which is basically a server that listens for requests and responds with data.

 Specifically:
-Someone visits /products → the server responds with a list of products Someone visits /products/1 → the server responds with only that one product Someone sends a POST request to /products → the server creates a new product and saves it
+Someone visits /products → the server responds with a list of products, Someone visits /products/1 → the server responds with only that one product, Someone sends a POST request to /products → the server creates a new product and saves it

 All responses are in JSON format and the server runs locally on port 8000